A new urban landscape comes to life with BIM

 Instead of being set square to the city block, the units are rotated at 45-degree angles to increase light exposure and air flow.

-Trees, gardens and climbing vines integrate nature into the urban environment and a public plaza serves as the centre of the community.
+Trees, gardens, and climbing vines integrate nature into the urban environment and a public plaza serves as the center of the community.

 Innovators like the KING Toronto team are partnering with Autodesk to reimagine what’s possible.
 Discover how companies across design and make industries are taking the problems of today and turning them into something amazing.